Skip to main content

 set grid ytics mytics

-# `set key` shows the options given to the `plot` command on the image, to turn it off we need `set key off`.
+# `set key` shows the options given to the `plot` command on the

 set key off